-FX052X02X032 Loamy (Lo) Moist Grassland The Loamy Moist Grassland ecological site is found on slopes of less than 15 percent on moraines and till plains upslope from and commonly surrounding the Swale Moist Grassland ecological site.
-The upper 4 inches of soil contains 18 to 35 percent clay.
+FX052X01X032 Loamy (Lo) Dry Grassland This site is on slopes of less than 15 percent on moraines and till plains upslope from and commonly surrounding the Swale Dry Shrubland ecological site.
+The upper 4 inches of soil contains greater than 35 percent clay.